0xPARC/0xparc-intro-book/src/oram.typ

 informal analysis of the scheme later:

-- #emph[\[An eviction algorithm\]] Upon every data access, we choose random $2$ buckets in every level of the tree for eviction (for the root level, pick one bucket).
+- #emph[\[An eviction algorithm\]] Upon every data access, we choose at random $2$ buckets in every level of the tree for eviction (for the root level, pick one bucket).
 If a bucket is chosen for eviction, we will pop an arbitrary block (if one exists) from the bucket, and write the block to one of its children.